 No. Do not make private agreements.
 Beside the contractual obligations in your insurance policy, there is a very practical reason to report the accident to your insurance company immediately…

 Some symptoms of injuries won’t appear for hours or even days after an accident.
 Because of this, it’s entirely possible the other driver believed they weren’t injured at the scene, but later they begin to experience symptoms.
 The driver may then decide to retain an attorney.
 If that were to occur, your insurance company would have no knowledge of the accident, forcing them to scramble to protect you.

 - Fulfill the reporting requirement with the insurance company

-- Create and send state required auto crash report
+- Create and send state-required auto crash reports

 - Draw 3D sketches of the accident scene